Curvatures of moduli space of curves and applications

-\bproof Suppose $\Om$ has rank $>$ $1$.
+\emph{The proof of Corollary \ref{5}}.
+Suppose $\Om$ has rank $>$ $1$.
 Then by a result of Mok ( \cite[Theorem 4]{Mok07} or \cite{Mok87}), we see $X$ must be totally geodesic in $(\sM_k,\omega_{\mathrm{WP}})$.
 That is, the second fundamental form of the immersion must be zero.
-Since $(\sM_k, \omega_{\mathrm{WP}} )$ is dual-Nakano-negative, we see $(X, h)$ is also dual-Nakano-negative, and in particular, $(X,h)$ has strictly negative curvature in the sense of Siu, and in particular, the holomorphic bisectional curvature is strictly negative which is a contradiction(\cite[Appendix, Theorem~4]{Siu80a}).
-Hence $\Om$ must be of rank $1$, i.e. $X$ must be a ball quotient. \eproof \ecorollary
+Since $(\sM_k, \omega_{\mathrm{WP}} )$ is dual-Nakano-negative, we see $(X, h)$ is also dual-Nakano-negative, and in particular, $(X,h)$ has strictly negative curvature in the sense of Siu which is a contradiction(\cite[Appendix, Theorem~4]{Siu80a}).
+Hence $\Om$ must be of rank $1$, i.e. $X$ must be a ball quotient.